JuliaLogging/ComponentLogging.jl/README.md

 `clogenabled(group::Union{Symbol,NTuple{N,Symbol}}, level::Union{Integer,LogLevel})`

-`clogenabled` checks whether a given component is enabled at a given level.
+checks whether a given component is enabled at a given level.
 It is intended to drive control‑flow decisions so that certain code runs only when logging is enabled.
 Returns `Bool`.

 ```julia
 function compute_sumsq()